collective/collective.volto.formsupport/README.rst

 ===============

 Captcha support requires a specific name adapter that implements ``ICaptchaSupport``.
-This product contains implementations for HCaptcha and Google ReCaptcha, using plone.formwidget.hcaptcha and plone.formwidget.recaptcha respectively, which must be included, installed and configured separately.
+This product contains implementations for HCaptcha, Google ReCaptcha and questions and answers captcha using plone.formwidget.hcaptcha, plone.formwidget.recaptcha and collective.z3cform.norobots respectively, which must be included, installed and configured separately.

 During the form post, the token captcha will be verified with the defined captcha method.